 The dose of Sonata should be reduced to 5 mg in patients with mild to moderate hepatic impairment (see DOSAGE AND ADMINISTRATION).
 It is not recommended for use in patients with severe hepatic impairment.

 No dose adjustment is necessary in patients with mild to moderate renal impairment.
 Sonata has not been adequately studied in patients with severe renal impairment.

+In primarily depressed patients treated with sedative-hypnotics, worsening of depression, including suicidal thoughts and actions (including completed suicides), have been reported.
 As with other sedative/hypnotic drugs, Sonata should be administered with caution to patients exhibiting signs or symptoms of depression.
 Suicidal tendencies may be present in such patients and protective measures may be required.
 Intentional overdosage is more common in this group of patients (see OVERDOSAGE); therefore, the least amount of drug that is feasible should be prescribed for the patient at any one time.